substackinc/universal-constructor/README.md

+**WARNING**: This software can execute shell commands, potentially modifying system files or state.
+It should **not** be run on any system with production access or any system with sensitive data.

+---

 # Universal Constructor Assistant

 The Universal Constructor Assistant, nicknamed UC, is an AI-powered coding assistant and problem-solver designed to intelligently interact with developers, streamline workflows, and automate tasks.
 UC leverages OpenAI's models to provide real-time assistance.